UChicagoWebDev/course_materials/lecture_notes/week_9.md

 - Assume attackers will get your DB
 - Storing secure hashes
 - Lab: Securely storing passwords with strong hashing, salt, and pepper

+# WebSockets
+- How they work
+- On your server
+- On your client

 # Automated Testing
 - Time-consistency vs correctness